 Some of these designs also have nifty features like built-in rollers or hi-tech add-ons, making your carry-on backpack more functional than ever.

-Here are some of the best carry-on backpacks for any kind of traveler.
+Now you can find the best carry on backpack for any kind of traveler.

 • Large packing space

 • Convertible travel backpack/carry on with shoulder strap (removable)